OpenRefine/OpenRefine/docs/README.md

 ### Requirements

-Assuming you have [Node.js](https://nodejs.org/en/download/) installed (which includes npm), you can install Docusaurus with:
+Assuming you have [Node.js (LTS recommended)](https://nodejs.org/en/download/) installed (which includes npm), you can install Docusaurus with:

 You will need to install [Yarn](https://yarnpkg.com/getting-started/install) before you can build the site.